flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   type: batch

-metrics-prefix string
+metrics-prefix (string)
 --------------------------------------------------------------------------------

-**Description**: An optional prefix for all published metrics.
+An optional prefix for all published metrics.

 **Default Value**: